openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 Obtains the content of the raw file in the **resources/rawfile** directory.
 This API uses a promise to return the result.

 This API is deprecated since API version 9.
-You are advised to use [getRawFileContent](#getrawfilecontent9-1) instead.
+You are advised to use [getRawFileContent](#getrawfilecontent9-1).

 **System capability**: SystemCapability.Global.ResourceManager